Nikhithasriram/calculator/README.md

 # calculator

+Simple caluculator App
+## Features
-a calculator app with bodmas features
+ * A calculator app with bodmas features
+ * Beatiful UI
+ *

 A new Flutter project.